arduino/YunWebUI/README.md

 ln -s ~/YunWebUI/www applications/arduino/htdocs
 ```

-If everything run smoothly, you're now ready to start the webpanel.
+If everything ran smoothly, you're now ready to start the webpanel.
 Type the last command on the terminal
 ```bash
 make runhttpd
 ```
-and finally go to http://localhost:8080/luci/webpanel
+and finally go to [http://localhost:8080/luci/webpanel](http://localhost:8080/luci/webpanel)